-15.1.4.5 The bearer of the pass must present a valid government-issued photo ID (i.e. driver's license) along with the pass to the pass gate attendant.
+15.1.4.5 Chiefe aler of the pass much freshild value of the pass to the pass gate attendant.
 If the bearer is unable to present a valid photo ID at the pass gate, the pass shall not be honored.